Computing nonlinear Schr\"odinger equations with Hermite functions beyond harmonic traps: Numerical examples

-and $\delta=1$.
+Next we consider the solution of \eqref{eqn:DNLSE} with the initial condition \eqref{eqn:initial_conditions_numerics_DNLSE} and $\delta=1$.
 In the following experiments we used a direct Runge--Kutta method (RK4) to compute a reference solution using $M_{ref}=1000$ Hermite modes and $\tau_{ref}=10^{-4}$.
 We evaluate our new scheme presented in \S\ref{sec:stable_algorithm_DNLSE} (denoted by ``R-transform'' in the graphs) against the state-of-the-art Crank--Nicholson scheme presented in \cite{XUE2024134372}, denoted by ``Direct'' in the following graphs.
 The evolution of the solution profile can be seen in Figure~\ref{fig:evolution_solution_profile}.
 We note that the Crank--Nicholson scheme leads to instability after short simulation times, while our novel method is able to resolve the solution dynamics stably for longer time intervals (and without CFL-constraints).

 To evaluate the numerical performance of our novel method more thoroughly we can now consider the following convergence plots, Figures~\ref{fig:error_200_0-1}-\ref{fig:error_500_1-0}.
 We note that the Crank--Nicholson method requires the CFL condition $\tau\lesssim M^{-2}$ for convergence, and at those places where no blue curves with circular markers is present the CN method diverged.
 From the three graphs the clear advantage of the unconditional stability in our new scheme is apparent.
 In particular, as the solution progresses over longer times, dispersive effects mean that a larger number of Hermite modes are required to accurately resolve the solution behaviour.
 This is perfectly fine to do in the unconditionally stable new ``R-transform''-based method, but causes significant problems in the CN method as can be observed in Figure~\ref{fig:error_500_1-0}.
 An additional marked advantage of the new methodology is that it is fully explicit thus leading to a much more efficient numerical scheme.